Biden on edge of 270 as Trump claims victory in Pennsylvania, other states before race calls

 TRUMP CAMPAIGN FILES VOTE-COUNTING LAWSUIT IN GEORGIA AS MARGIN NARROWS

-The Elections Division of the Nevada Secretary of State said on Wednesday it would report further results at 9 a.m. on Thursday.
+The Elections Division of the Nevada Secretary of State said on Wednesday it would report further results at 9 a.m. local time on Thursday.
 The ballots yet to be counted in Nevada, the Elections Division said, are mail ballots that were received on Election Day, mail ballots sent by Election Day but received later, and provisional ballots.
 Generally throughout the country, those kinds of votes have swung toward Biden.

 In Georgia, nearly all ballots are in with 98% reporting as of Thursday morning and Trump holds a lead of just under 20,000 votes, less than one half of one percent.
 The Fox News Decision Desk, however, has not yet called the race in favor of Trump.